 Customers who adapt to a more agile product development approach see significant and relevant cost savings.
 In the process, they become more agile in their execution and in their decision-making skills.

-Our customers make better decisions because they have the digital thread which brings the advantages of traceability and connectivity.
+Our customers make better decisions because they have the digital thread that brings traceability and connectivity advantages.
 They’re reducing their development time.
-And most important they are getting upwards of a 90 percent first-pass yield on their design and manufacturing process.
-So there’s less rework.
+And most important, they are getting upwards of a 90 percent first-pass yield on their design and manufacturing process.
+So there’s a lot less rework.

 How can you ignore that?

 Agile product development not only brings benefits to the design world, but to the manufacturing world as well.

 If you’d like more information on how this digital thread can benefit your operation, I urge you to download the paper “Take flight with agile product development in aerospace and defense.”

 There’s also this just-released white paper from CIMdata that dissects the agile product development approach and discusses the many ways agile development fosters speed and innovation.
 If you’re more into watching the latest on-demand webinar, Jim Roche (of CIMdata) and I sit down to discuss the latest in agile product development as it relates to the A&D industry.
 Some really good stuff.

 And don’t forget, for additional information on all our industry solutions, please visit our Aerospace & Defense website.

 Oh, and remember to listen to the podcast on this very topic!

 Dale Tutt is the Vice President of Aerospace and Defense Industry for Siemens Digital Industries Software.
 He is responsible for defining the overall Aerospace and Defense industry strategy for Siemens Digital Industries Software, driving specific industry requirements into solutions for Aerospace and Defense customers.
 Dale has over 30 years of experience in engineering design, development and program leadership within the Aerospace industry.